Explore Southwest Crete and Gavdos: A Round Trip through Paleochora, Gavdos and Chora Sfakion

 Also stop by the Pearl Cavo and let yourself be surprised - a unique place!
 As Paleochora is not a classic “tourist town”, you will often come into contact with the locals.
 The kafenions are often full and small to medium-sized groups of men discuss the current situation over a raki and a beer or two.
 There are no really big hotels, but there are many nice accommodations of all kinds.
 You can find an overview of all accommodation here *.
 Paleochora is closely linked to the island of Gavdos.
 In the course of a large wave of emigration from Gavdos to Crete, many “Gavdiotes” settled in Paleochora.
 The old town of the village is also affectionately known as the “Gavdos district”, where many houses are reminiscent of the typical simple architectural style of Europe's southernmost island.
 Many of the locals living there have their roots on Gavdos.
 The Methexis or the Cafenion “Meltemi” is run by direct descendants of families from Gavdos.
 A variety of great tours and excursions can be started from Paleochora.
 The beaches “Gialiskari” and “Grammeno” are within walking distance.
 The latter is reminiscent of the landscape on Gavdos.
 Many beautiful hikes can be started from Paleochora.
 The classic routes are the tour through the Anidri Gorge or the coastal trail to Sougia.
 You can get to Elafonisi quickly by car or by boat in summer.
 Perhaps the most beautiful beach on the island!?
 Attention: In summer this beach is unfortunately very crowded.
 After a few days in Paleochora, you can take the ferry to Sougia in the morning when the sun is low.

-#2: Sougia: the wild hiker`s paradise
+#2: Sougia: the remote hiking paradise of Southwest Crete

 After a beautiful journey along a breathtaking stretch of coastline, the ferry docks for the first time: Sougia, the next destination.
 A few people leave the boat.
 Most of them are carrying hiking boots and a backpack with well-filled water bottles.
 Sougia is much smaller than Paleochora and is considered by many to be a stopover or starting point for excursions and spectacular hikes of various kinds.
 There is also a large camper community in the village - you get a slight “Gavdos vibe”.
 In total, the village has just over 100 inhabitants.
 However, it doesn't feel like that in summer, as the few accommodations are all very busy.
 Friendly tavernas invite you for coffee and breakfast as you stroll along the promenade from the boat.